lizmat/Map-Agnostic/README.md

 NAME
 ====

-Map::Agnostic - be a map without knowing how
+Map::Agnostic - be a Map without knowing how

 SYNOPSIS
 ========